linode/apl-docs/docs/for-devs/get-started/lab-26.md

 ## Create a build in Otomi with Trigger enabled

-1. In the right menu, click on `Build`
+1. In the left menu, click on `Build`
 2. Click on `Create Build`
 3. Fill in the name `green` for your build
 4. Choose `./Dockerfile` and fill in the repo URL for the `green` repo created in the previous lab.